Vernon Jordan, U.S. civil rights activist and lawyer, dies at age 85 | Politics

 After 10 years at the Urban League, Jordan wanted something different and joined Akin Gump.
 Tall and imposing, he earned a reputation for being a charming and persuasive "Washington wise man."
 After Clinton was elected president in 1992, he chose Jordan, whom he had known since the early 1970s, to head his transition team.
 In 2008 when Barack Obama was running to be the first Black president, Jordan stuck by his longtime friends and supported Hillary Clinton for the Democratic Party's nomination.
 According to the Financial Times, Jordan told Obama, "I am too old to trade friendship for race."

 Jordan's first wife, Shirley Jordan, died of multiple sclerosis in 1985.
 They had one child.
 In 1986 he married Ann Dibble.
-(Additional reporting by Susan Heavey and Will Dunham; Writing by Bill Trott; Editing by Chizu Nomiyama and Steve Orlofsky)
+(Additional reporting by Susan Heavey, Will Dunham and Andrea Shalal; Writing by Bill Trott; Editing by Chizu Nomiyama and Steve Orlofsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)